smnorris/transportingharvestedbiomass/README.md

 To quickly set up a test database, consider using Docker as outlined in `docker_setup.bat`.
 Modify the port as needed to avoid conflict with any local postgresql installations.

 Installation/setup of the Python and GDAL dependencies is easiest via `conda`.
-Once your database is set up, edit the postgresql connection environment varialbles in `environment.yml` as required:
+Once your database is set up, modify the postgres database connection environment variables in the environment file:
 ```
   PGHOST: localhost
   PGUSER: postgres
   PGPORT: 5434
   PGDATABASE: thb
-  PGOGR: 'host=localhost user=postgres dbname=thb password=postgres port=5434'
+  DATABASE_URL: postgresql://postgres@localhost:5434/thb
 ```
-The provided default parameters match the connection parameters for the db created in the Docker script (port mapped to 5434 to avoid collision with any local db at the usual 5432)
+The provided default parameters match the connection parameters for the db created in the Docker script (the port is mapped to `5434` to avoid collision with any local db at the usual `5432`)

-Once your environment variables are set in `environment.yml`, create and activate the environment:
+Once your environment variables are set, create and activate the environment:

 ```
 conda env create -f environment.yml